Yellowstone park reopens after changes wrought by flood

 “We’re optimistic that we’ll survive,” he said.
 “We’re not going to have the summer we were hoping for.”

 For others the rebound may come faster.
-Yellowstone tour guide Derek Draimin said he’s fully booked up Wednesday with four groups that will be headed into the park.
+Yellowstone tour guide Derek Draimin said Tuesday he was fully booked up Wednesday with four groups that will be headed into the park.
+He expected large crowds of people hoping to be among the first inside after the rare and record flooding.

-“I think there will be cars stacked up trying to get in, to be the first people to enter the park after the thousand-year flood,” he said Tuesday.
+Draimin lost about 25 tours because of the flood but said he and others could get a bump as tourists who can’t get in through the park’s northern entrances get funneled through West Yellowstone, where his company, Yellowstone Adventure Tours, is based.

-Draimin lost about 25 tours because of the flood and says fewer visitors might come thinking that the park is badly damaged.
-But with most of the park expected to be accessible within weeks, Draimin said it’s also possible business could get a bump as tourists who can’t get in through the park’s northern entrances get funneled through West Yellowstone, where his company, Yellowstone Adventure Tours, is based.
+Tiffany Jahn from Kenosha, Wisconsin, who was with her husband and daughter in the line at the south entrance in Wyoming, said she was excited to see anything that was still open and especially hoping to catch a glimpse of the park’s wildlife.

-“I have no idea what to expect,” he said.
-“I could see both things happening.”
+“We were actually coming last week and we were getting messages … saying ‘Don’t come, don’t come,’” she said.
+“But we were already out here so we kind of just altered our plans and made it work. ”